Article written by Anne Foy

 Don’t despair.
 There are a few options available which may help:

 There are non-addictive pain relief options out there.
 Unfortunately, none of them are as comprehensive or as effective as opioids.
-Some people believe that medicinal marijuana could be beneficial in circumstances like these, but other addiction counsellors warn caution with this.
+Some people believe that medicinal marijuana could be beneficial in circumstances like these, but other addiction counselors warn caution with this.
 Currently, researchers are looking into the potential of non-addictive pain-relieving drugs, and it’s likely that we will see a less dangerous alternative in the near future.
 However, at present, it’s best to opt for one of the less-effective non-addictive options we have available at the moment.
 While these can’t kill severe pain completely, they can ‘take the edge off’.
 If combined with some other methods (read on…), their impact on quality of life could be significant.

-A lot of pain is caused by inflammation in the body.
-Working to reduce inflammation can therefore go a long way towards reducing pain.
+A lot of pain is caused by inflammation of the body.
+Working to reduce inflammation can, therefore, go a long way towards reducing pain.
 There are a number of ways to do this, including anti-inflammatory drugs.
 However, one excellent way of keeping inflammation down is through your diet.
 A diet rich in vegetables and low in saturated fats is thought to reduce the body’s inflammatory response, resulting in a reduction in pain.
 It will also provide a payload of nutrients and fiber to keep you healthy – which will in itself enable the body to deal more effectively with pain on its own terms.
 Many swear by anti-inflammatory diets, and some claim that the change in their quality of life since adopting anti-inflammatory diets has been nothing short of miraculous.
 You can find out more about anti-inflammatory diets here.

 Yoga And Meditation